BorehamN/GpxSplits/README.md

 # GpxSplits

 This is Python package/command line tool for for getting split times from GPX files.
-It also creates some visualisations of the split times.
+It also creates some visualizations of the split times.

+This is intended as a training tool and to help analyze personal performance.
+Accuracy of the generated split times will be dependent on the accuracy of the GPX file(s) and may not be suitable for race timing.

 ## Installation